rmanak/simplehtml/README.md

 Note:
 -----
-The keyword in this project is **self-contained**!
+The keyword in this project is **"self-contained"**!
 There are some incredible tools out there, including [Kramdown](http://kramdown.gettalong.org/), [Rouge](http://rouge.jneen.net/) and [Jekyll](https://jekyllrb.com/) that power github's markdown syntax, highlighting and pages.
 These tools are arguably better!